-This course is designed to train the individual to function as a Certified Nursing Assistant (CNA).
-Students will be part of a health team under the supervision of a Registered Nurse or a Licensed Vocational Nurse in a health care agency.
+This course is designed to train the student to function as a Certified Nursing Assistant.
+The student will be part of a health team under the supervision of a Registered Nurse or a Licensed Vocational Nurse in a health care agency.
 The program meets standards according to federal and state regulations.
-The core curriculum is framed around the modules required by the Department of Health Services.
-Students interested in this course must obtain the CNA Application packet from the nursing department office (HS 103) well in advance in order to complete all the necessary forms such as physical exam, proof of negative TB test, and LiveScan fingerprinting.
-The CNA application packet must be completed and submitted to the nursing office prior to or by the first day of class.
+The core curriculum is framed around the modules required by the California Department of Public Health.
+Example of topics and skill development include communication skills, infection control, patient's rights, and basic CNA skills.